Renters Insurance: What You Need To KnowJune 10, 2021

-The Golden Horseshoe, home to 26% of Canada’s population, is also one of the fastest growing regions in North America.
-Natural landscapes of waterfalls and bountiful flora coexist with urban lifestyles of convenience and comfort.
+The Golden Horseshoe is home to approximately 26% of Canada’s population.
+It is also one of the fastest growing regions in North America.
+Natural landscapes of waterfalls and escarpment ridges coexist with an urban lifestyle of convenience and comfort.
 The increase in population has been a major factor in driving up the costs of a home.
-This southern region of Ontario is a picturesque immigration location for Canadians and foreign immigrants alike.

 The influx of population and increased competition for homes means that the price of a home is not within reach for every new arrival to the Golden Horseshoe region.
 Some people are choosing to rent instead of purchase homes during this population boom.
 If you are looking to rent within the Golden Horseshoe, Duliban Insurance can help you choose the right insurance choices.

 What are Renters or Tenant Insurance?

 It may seem obvious to point out that a tenant does not own the property.
 This means that a tenant’s insurance policy will not need to cover the physical structure of the rented property.
 The landlord owns the house or apartment and leases the space to a tenant.
 The landlord, as a property owner, has a duty and responsibility to insure the property structure.
 Some of his coverage will benefit a tenant, but it will not completely cover everything within the rented property.